Bioengineering Research Prize

 - You must only present your own work (group submissions are acceptable)

 Please include your name, email, academic institution, department and course/research group on your cover slide.
 Cover slides will not be counted as part of the 6 slides of content.

 The top ten presentations will be required to present to a panel of judges.

 For more information please contact [email protected].

 The work can be carried out on a materials testing system from Instron or another manufacturer.
 The make and model should be referred to in the presentation

-The deadline for submission of entry is midnight on Friday 22nd March 2019.
+The deadline for submission of entry is October 2020.
 Any work submitted after this time will not be considered.

 Judging of the Competition

 All entries will be carefully reviewed by a panel of judges within Instron.